Please click to view.

 Signs & Symptoms

-Vitiligo most commonly affects areas of injury (trauma), particularly on the face, upper chest, hands, axillae, and groin.
+Vitiligo may affect areas prone to chronic minor injury, such as the fingers, knuckles, and elbows.
+It may also affect the face, upper chest, hands, underarms, and groin.
 It may be widespread, affecting both sides of the body (generalized); it may affect only one side of the body (segmental); or it may affect only one localized area (focal).

 Sharply defined white patches are seen.
 If the affected area contains hair, the hair may turn white.

-To protect your skin from sunburning, particularly in the affected areas:
+It is important to protect your skin from the sun, particularly the affected areas:

 - Avoid exposure to midday sun (10 AM to 3 PM).